MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineDialInConferencingTenantSettings.md

 ```

 ### -IncludeTollFreeNumberInMeetingInvites
-This parameter is obsolete and no functional.
+This parameter is obsolete and not functional.

 ```yaml
 Type: Boolean